Azure/terraform-azurerm-avm-res-desktopvirtualization-applicationgroup/examples/remoteapp/README.md

 This deploys the module for Desktop Application Group with the remoteapp type with 2 sample applications.

+This sample will create the group to allow the code to deploy for an end to end to deployment however this is not a supported scenario and expects you to have the user group already synchcronized in Microsoft Entra ID per https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites?tabs=portal#users

+Variables file had default values that you should change for your environment.

 ```hcl
 terraform {
   required_version = ">= 1.0.0"